 The Transfer Merit 1 Scholarship is renewable with a cumulative GPA of > 3.000 (not rounded) calculated at the end of three full PLNU semesters.
 The Transfer Merit 2 Scholarship is renewable with a cumulative GPA of > 3.200 (not rounded) calculated at the end of three full PLNU semesters.
 The Transfer Merit 3 Scholarship is renewable with a cumulative GPA of > 3.400 (not rounded) calculated at the end of three full PLNU semesters.
 The student’s cumulative GPA will be reevaluated at the end of each subsequent fall semester for renewal during the next academic year.
 It is available for a maximum of eight (8) semesters.

 Transfer students with less than 17 units will be evaluated on a case-by-case basis for academic scholarship eligibility.

 Second Chance Merit Scholarship

-Students who did not qualify for any academic award at the time they were admitted to PLNU may be considered for this award after completing at least three consecutive full-time semesters at PLNU, and attaining a cumulative resident GPA of > 3.700 (not rounded and excluding study abroad, summer school, and transfer units).
-If eligible, this scholarship will be awarded for the following academic year.
-Applications for this award are available from the Student Financial Services office.
-Due to limited funding, all students who are eligible may not be awarded.
+Students who did not qualify for any academic scholarship at the time they were admitted to PLNU may be considered for this scholarship after completing at least three consecutive full-time semesters at PLNU, and attaining a cumulative resident GPA of > 3.700 (not rounded and excluding study abroad, summer school, and transfer units).
+If eligible, this scholarship will be offered for the following academic year.
+Applications for this scholarship are available from the Student Financial Services office.
+Due to limited funding, all students who are eligible may not be offered the scholarship.
 A priority application deadline of March 2nd will be used to determine eligibility in the event of limited funding.
-Institutional need grants awarded to Second Chance Merit Scholarship recipients will be awarded according to the catalog policies in place for their cohort.
+Second Chance Merit Scholarship recipients who have been offered institutional need grants will be offered need grant amounts according to the catalog policies in place for their cohort.